endurio/foundation-wallet/README.md

 and therefore know your exact balance.
 In a future release, public data encryption will extend to transactions as well.

-dcrwallet provides two modes of operation to connect to the Decred network.
+ndrw provides two modes of operation to connect to the Decred network.
 The first (and default) is to communicate with a single trusted `ndrd` instance using JSON-RPC.
 The second is a privacy-preserving Simplified Payment Verification (SPV) mode (enabled